AgentHub

 Primary working style

-Cursor leans Dedicated coding workspace with IDE-native development and agent orchestration, while Replit leans Browser-native build, collaborate, and deploy workflow.
+Cursor leans Dedicated coding workspace with IDE-native development and agent orchestration, while Replit leans Browser-native build, collaborate, secure, connect, and deploy workflow.

 Cursor